Preeclampsia - Exams and Tests

 measurement.
 Rapid weight gain can be a sign of preeclampsia.

 Other tests may also be used to check for signs of

 one or more of the above tests suggest that you have preeclampsia, you and your

-fetus will be closely monitored throughout the remainder of your pregnancy.
-The
+baby will be closely monitored for the rest of your pregnancy.

 the pregnancy is far from full-term (less than 36 weeks).